InstituteforDiseaseModeling/pathways-segmentation-public/README.md

 2. rename the config - template.yml to config.yml (this file name will automatically be picked up when config:: functions are called)
 3. open the pathways-segmentation.Rpoj file to automatically set the working directory
 4. from within RStudio, open and edit the config.yml parameters directly
-5. open the 1_setup.R script and run the entire script to install libraries, define input variables, and set file paths
+5. open the 1_setup.R script and run the entire script to install libraries, define input variables, and set file paths.
 6. import the Pathways Workbook if config.create_new_pathways_workbook == FALSE, if starting a new analysis set this parameter to TRUE

 ### Data cleaning and variable generation

 1. open the 2_data_cleaning.R script and ensure the code to read in the survey data is correct
-2. edit functions/fun_gen_vulnerabilities.R to define the initial coding for Vulnerability Factors
+2. edit functions/fun_gen_vulnerabilities.R to define the initial coding for Vulnerability variables
 3. edit functions/fun_get_outcomes.R to define the initial coding for Health Outcomes
 4. create a new Pathways Workbook if config.create_new_pathways_workbook == FALSE
 5. review the contents of this workbook and fill in any missing values